 When renting a vehicle, a University auto insurance identification card should be in the driver's possession.
-A copy of the current insurance card can be obtained at the Risk Management web site or by contacting Risk Management at 852-6925.
+Risk Management will obtain a Motor Vehicle Records Check (MVR) on the driver.
+Please have the Motor Vehicle Records Check Release Form (MVR) completed, signed, and sent to Risk Management at 852-6925.

 When an employee is using their personal auto for official University business, the employee's auto insurance is primary.
 The University's auto insurance would be excess only for liability.

 Physical damage to an employee's auto while driven on official University business, is not covered by the University's auto insurance.
 The University does not pay any out-of-pocket expenses for physical damage or any portion of an employee's deductible.

 In general, when employees are traveling to an event, they should depart from their place of work.
 If the employee travels from their home, it could be considered normal travel to and from work, which is excluded from the University's insurance coverage.
 There could be exceptions to this, example: if the travel is directly to the event and is required by the University as part of the employee's employment.
 If you have any questions or need clarification, please contact our office.